vasilakisfil/Introspected-REST/README.md

 And again, as with existing Media Types design, GraphQL creates a closed silo in our API and differentiating from the existing spec is nearly impossible.
-For instance, if we need to support an additional data type, it's impossible because we are dependent to the existing libraries and creating our own GraphQL library woulr require too much time.
+For instance, if we need to support an additional data type, it's impossible because we are dependent to the existing libraries and creating our own GraphQL library would require too much time.
 But even if that was solved, a possible modification in the current spec would probably break most existing clients.
 We feel that a MicroType-based architecture is more powerful than a specification that, although powerful, limits the users to its semantics.

-The fact that REST API designers haven't really treated very well front-end developers and that REST can become quite complex for a modern API, has given a lot of space to GraphQL to rise as one of the most prominent API designs.
+The fact that REST API designers haven't really treated very well front-end developers in combination with the complexity a modern REST API could have, has given a lot of space to GraphQL to rise as one of the most prominent API designs.
 Although GraphQL is a great asset to have it around, we don't think that it's practical for all API cases, but instead it mostly suits best big companies that can afford the costs.